hallard/WeMos-TIC/README.md

 runcolor()
 ```

 #### Send data to Emoncms

-What's magic with Berry is the ability to do basic stuff with data, in this example we will intercept MQTT send message by Energy driver, do some calc and send data to Emoncms but also to drive RGB Led from green (low load) to Red (approach max subscription)
+What's magic with Berry is the ability to do basic stuff with data, in this example we will intercept MQTT send message by Energy driver, do some calc and send data to Emoncms but also to drive RGB Led from Green (low load) to Red (approach max subscription)

-Modifiy API key with your, and copy paste the following code into Berry Console test and validate all is okay for you.
+Modifiy API key with your, and copy paste the following code into Berry Console.
+Tst and validate if all is okay for you.

-Once all is fine, you paste the code into a file named `autoexec.be` on the Tasmota Filesystem so it will be executed on Tasmota start.
+Once all is fine, you paste the code into a file named `autoexec.be` on the Tasmota Filesystem so it will be executed each time Tasmota device starting.

 ```python
 import json